atomfinger/atomfinger/README.md

 wget https://atomfinger.github.io/resume/resume.txt
 ```

+<h3>Some of the stuff I've been up to:</h3>

+ - [Protector-Initializr-Java](https://github.com/protectorinsurance/protector-initializr-java): An opinionated and interactive project initializer.
+Used as a foundation when new projects are created at [Protector](https://protectorforsikring.no/en/).
+ - [ToUUID](https://github.com/atomfinger/toUUID): A small open-source testing library to create readable UUIDs.
+ - [My resume](https://github.com/atomfinger/resume/): It's a whole thing...

 <h3 align="left">I use a bunch of different technologies:</h3>
 <p align="left">
     <a href="https://www.gnu.org/software/bash/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/gnu_bash/gnu_bash-icon.svg" alt="bash" width="20" height="20" /> </a>